SaltyGoo/saltygoo.github.io/_posts/2020-11-13-relentless-vigor.md

 ---
 **R**: Touch

-You imbue [dice] creatures with unnatural energy, gifting them the benefit of a poor night of rest: they will recover from exhaustion but magic users will not recuperate their lost Spell Dices.
+You imbue [dice] creatures with unnatural energy, gifting them the health benefit of a poor night of rest: they will recover from exhaustion but magic users will not recuperate their lost Spell Dices.
 Each of them gain [dice] temporary hit points, but will take [dice] points of damage the next time they wake up from a real rest.

 ###### relentless + vigor
 ###### by SaltyGoo